Developer-Mike/obsidian-advanced-canvas/README.md

 Set the pathfinding method of the edges (arrows) to default, straight, squared or A*.

 <details>
-    <summary>Path Styles Example</summary>
+    <summary>Edge Pathfinding Methods Example</summary>
     <img src="https://raw.githubusercontent.com/Developer-Mike/obsidian-advanced-canvas/main/assets/edge-pathfinding-methods.png" alt="Edge Pathfinding Methods Example"/>
 </details>

 ## Custom Styles
 Custom style attributes for nodes and edges can easily be added.

-1. Create a new CSS snippet in your vault
+1. Create a new CSS snippet in your vault:
-   - To do this, navigate to `Settings > Appearance > *scroll down* > CSS snippets` and click on the folder icon to open the snippets folder
+    *   Navigate to `Settings > Appearance > *scroll down* > CSS snippets` and click on the folder icon to open the snippets folder.
-   - Create a new CSS file (e.g. `my-fancy-node-style.css`)
+    *   Create a new CSS file (e.g. `my-fancy-node-style.css`).
-2. Add the custom style attribute
+2. Add the custom style attribute definition:
-   - Open the CSS file and add the following code and replace the values how you like.
-The format needs to be **YAML** and needs to contain the same keys as in this example.
-The amount of options can be adjusted as needed (minimum of one option is required).
-The `icon` key should contain the id of the icon you want to use.
-You can find the icons on [lucide.dev](https://lucide.dev/icons/)
+    *   Open the CSS file and add the following code.
+The format needs to be **YAML** (within a CSS comment) and must contain the same keys as in this example.
+The number of options can be adjusted (minimum of one option is required).
+The `icon` key should contain the ID of an icon from [lucide.dev](https://lucide.dev/icons/).
-   - Change the `@advanced-canvas-node-style` to `@advanced-canvas-edge-style` if you want to add a custom style attribute for edges
+    *   Change `@advanced-canvas-node-style` to `@advanced-canvas-edge-style` for edge styles.
     ```css
     /* @advanced-canvas-node-style
     key: validation-state
     label: Validation State
     options:
       -
         label: Stateless
         value: null
         icon: circle-help

       -
         label: Approved
         value: approved
         icon: circle-check

       -
         label: Pending
         value: pending
         icon: circle-dot

       -
         label: Rejected
         value: rejected
         icon: circle-x